-Foothills Community Care is a not-for-profit grassroots Christian organisation which walks alongside those who are in need of a safe place to connect in the Dandenong Ranges and surrounding foothills areas.
+Foothills Community Care is a not-for-profit grassroots Christian organisation which walks alongside those who are in need of a safe place to connect in the Dandenong Ranges, Knox and surrounding foothills areas.

 Who We Are & What We Do

-Established in 2002, Foothills provides places where people can connect and engage as they address issues such as family and domestic violence, addictions, homelessness, poverty, mental health issues, and social isolation.
-Many of our friends come from challenging backgrounds, and we seek to create a place offering dignity and hope without judgment, where people can feel safe, valued and loved.
+Established in 2002, Foothills provides safe spaces where people can connect and engage as they address challenges such as family and domestic violence, addictions, homelessness, poverty, food insecurity, mental health, and social isolation.
+Many of our friends come from challenging backgrounds, and we seek to create spaces offering dignity and hope without judgment, where people can feel safe, valued and loved.

 To create open and inclusive communities of love and acceptance, overcoming isolation and despair.